-FlyOver Canada is a movie theatre where you buckle your seatbelt and fly over amazing Canadian scenery including Toronto, the Prairies, the Okanagan and Vancouver.
+FlyOver Canada is a movie theatre where you buckle your seat belt and fly over amazing Canadian scenery including Toronto, the Prairies, the Okanagan and Vancouver.
 The attraction operates year-round but has special seasonal themes at different times of the year including at Halloween and Christmas.

 From late November until early January FlyOver Canada gets decked out with Christmas trees and other holiday decorations.
 Santa makes an appearance on the giant movie screen and there’s a short pre-main show film featuring a couple of elves.
-It’s lots of fun, indoors and a wonderful family-friendly Christmas experience.
+It’s a lot of fun, indoors and a wonderful family-friendly Christmas experience.

 FlyOver Canada Location